 Many of the most popular sitcoms, reality shows and game shows on TV today are taped in Los Angeles in front of a live studio audience.
 It takes a good chunk of time, but it's a great way to see celebrities up close, and it's free.
-Read about how to get tickets and what to expect when attending a TV show taping in my guide to getting TV Show Tickets.
+Read about how to get tickets and what to expect when attending a TV show taping.

 Big Name Concerts in Los Angeles

-There are dozens of concert venues in Los Angeles and Orange Counties that host big name performers from pop to country to hip hop to punk.
+There are dozens of concert venues in Los Angeles and Orange Counties that host big-name performers from pop to country to hip-hop to punk.
 During the summer months, the Greek Theatre, the Hollywood Bowl, Irvine Meadows Verizon Amphitheatre and Pacific Amphitheatre host major outdoor concerts.
-The Nokia Theatre and the Wiltern as well as various sports arenas are popular indoor venues.
+The Microsoft Theatre and the Wiltern, as well as various sports arenas, are popular indoor venues.

 Classical Music Shows in LA

 There are a dozen or so major theatres in Los Angeles hosting touring Broadway shows and world premiere productions including the Pantages Theatre and the Ahmanson Theatre, and many dozens of medium to small theatres performing everything from the classics to experimental theatre.
-Read more about Los Angeles Theatre.

 Los Angeles is comedy central and there are endless opportunities to see live comedy from stand up to improv.
-There are big name comedy clubs with major name headliners and comedy nights at coffee houses and bars.
-Check out my guide to LA's Top Comedy Clubs and the winner of the LA Travel Readers' Choice Award for Best LA Comedy Club.
+There are big-name comedy clubs with major name headliners and comedy nights at coffee houses and bars.

 For a panoply of performances on a single day, weekend or week, a music festival is a great way to bliss out to your favorite music.
 Los Angeles has festivals dedicated to all types of music as well as events that encompass many genres at the same festival.
-See my guide to Los Angeles Music Festivals to see if there is one scheduled when you're in town, or plan a visit for the music fest of your choice.
+Check out this guide and see if there's a festival scheduled when you're in town or plan a visit for the music fest of your choice.

 There are great shows in Los Angeles all year long, but during summer, there are outdoor shows in every corner of Los Angeles.
 Many of the summer concerts are even free.
-See my Guide to LA Summer Concert Series to see what's coming up this summer.
+See what's coming up this summer!